SyntaxByte-Solution/tap-mini-app/README.md

 Functions:

-🤘 Tap - Click for mine coins
+🤘 Learderboard - tap - Click for mine coins
-🚀 Boosts - Daily rewards and Boosts
+🚀 Skin - Daily rewards and Boosts
 🤝 Referrals - Invite friends and recieve rewards
-📝 Tasks - Do tasks and earn points
 You are getting:

 A configured bot that is already working